paulfioravanti/jlpt/README.md

 decks online, it would not be fair to the book authors, and I'm sure the book publishers would not be so happy with me if I did.

+## Roll your own decks

-So, instead, if you are studying for JLPT Level N1, I would strongly encourage you to purchase the books (or any others that may suit you better) and then make your own Anki decks out of them, using or adapting the templates in this repository, or making your own.
+So, instead, if you are studying for any JLPT Level, I would _strongly encourage_ you to purchase any relevant books, and then _make your own_ Anki decks out of them (using these deck templates as a base, or any others you like).
+Doing this **_is a great form of study_**.
+It will greatly assist in:

-This has the great benefits of:
+- your initial learning and internalising of the content
+- your revision of the content as Anki works its spaced-revision-ing algorithms over it, surfacing your weaknesses and making sure they improve

-- making the content more portable: you are not limited by the form-factor or non-search-ability of the books (if you are on iOS, you may think that [AnkiMobile][] is pricey for "just an app", but it is worth it for the objective you are trying to achieve)
+Making your own decks will also make content more portable: you will not be limited by the form-factor or non-search-ability of your books.

+If you are on iOS, you may think that [AnkiMobile][] is pricey for "just an app", but, in my opinion, it is absolutely worth it for the objective you are trying to achieve.
-- enabling Anki to work its spaced-revision-ing algorithms over the content, surfacing your weaknesses and making sure they improve
-- adapting the book content to flash cards **_is a form of study_**, and will assist greatly in your learning/revision of the content

 ## How to use the templates